gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve a list of staff including the names, employee code, incentive status, assigned ordering stores, and title of each staff added to the application.
+Use this API to get a list of staff including the names, employee code, incentive status, assigned ordering stores, and title of each staff added to the application.

 *Returned Response:*